bezzad/ErrorControlSystem/README.md

 By adding the our module starter code to the beginning of your program code, you can raise all exceptions history, including __Handled__ or __UnHandled__ exceptions on the your database.

 Note:
->     In the new version 2.1.1.0 a later, the option set in from database at runtime,
+>     In the new version 2.1.1.0 and later, the option set in from database at runtime,
 >     and not necessary to set that from initial  Start  method